DataGrip includes several predefined keymaps and lets you customize frequently used shortcuts.

 To view the keymap configuration, open the Settings/Preferences dialog Ctrl+Alt+S and select Keymap.

+A keymap is a list of actions with corresponding keyboard and mouse shortcuts and abbreviations.
 You cannot change predefined keymaps.
-When you modify any shortcut, DataGrip creates a copy of the currently selected keymap, which you can configure.
+Instead, when you modify any shortcut of a predefined keymap, DataGrip creates a copy of that keymap, which you can configure.
 Click to duplicate the selected keymap, rename, remove, or restore it to default values.

 Add a keyboard shortcut